THIS WEEK'S MOTLEY FOOL UPDATE: As of Saturday, May 21, 2022:

 - tell you the PROS and CONS of the service

-- show how profitable their stock picks have been over the last 12 months and the last 5 years
+- show how profitable their stock picks have been over the last 6 years

 - reveal how to subscribe Stock Advisor at the cheapest rate they offer